hashicorp/vault-helm/README.md

 ## Prerequisites

-To use the charts here, [Helm](https://helm.sh/) must be installed in your Kubernetes cluster.
+To use the charts here, [Helm](https://helm.sh/) must be configured for your Kubernetes cluster.
 Setting up Kubernetes and Helm and is outside the scope of this README.
 Please refer to the Kubernetes and Helm documentation.

 The versions required are: